kiesraad/abacus/documentatie/flowcharts/data-entry-state.md

 #SecondEntryInProgress --> SecondEntryInProgress: save
 state is_equal <<choice>>
 is_equal --> Definitive: equal? yes
-is_equal --> EntriesNotEqual: equal? no
+is_equal --> EntriesDifferent: equal? no
 SecondEntryInProgress --> is_equal: finalise
 SecondEntryInProgress --> SecondEntryNotStarted: delete
-#EntriesNotEqual --> EntriesNotEqual: save
+#EntriesDifferent --> EntriesDifferent: save
-# Will be Implemented in #130: EntriesNotEqual --> NotStarted: delete
+# Will be Implemented in #130: EntriesDifferent --> NotStarted: delete
-EntriesNotEqual --> Definitive: resolve
+EntriesDifferent --> Definitive: resolve
 ```